$T$-equivariant motives of flag varieties: -equivariant motivic homotopy theory of flag varieties

-\begin{rem} It should not be difficult to generalize Proposition \ref{prop.tor} to the case of Spitzweck motives and get an integral version of the above results for completed $K$-theory and Chow theory.
+\begin{rem} It should not be difficult to generalize Proposition \ref{prop.tor} to the case of Spitzweck motives and get an integral version of the above results for completed $K$-theory and Chow theory, at least after inverting the characteristic of the ground field (in the positive characteristic setting).
 But as this probably boils down to just rewriting the results of Dugger and Isaksen, we did not follow this further and leave it to the reader. \end{rem}